 Similar to retreat-based therapy and partial hospitalization programs, the exception being an outpatient treatment program does not have a residential component.
 Participants commute to the facility for each prescribed therapeutic treatment.

 Retreat-based treatment programs provide significantly more support for patients with a use disorder.
 Removing the obstacles, stresses and environment factors which contribute to your condition, even just for a little while may aid in this transformation.
-A leading provider of retreat-based recovery is The Recovery Village.
-The Recovery Village strives to bring the most current research into practice at their facilities, while employing empathetic professionals who are leaders in their fields.
-The Recovery Village prioritizes the comfort and progress of their participants.

 The harsh reality of having a substance use disorder is in the beginning of recovery, the patient must go through withdrawal and detox.
 Don’t be intimidated by this step, there are medication-assisted treatments (MATs) that may significantly reduce discomfort for misusers of prescription opioids, heroin and alcohol.
 MATs like buprenorphine, naltrexone and methadone fool the brain’s opioid receptors by providing an opioid that connects to the brain in a similar way to the misused substance.
 This allows the patient to focus on their mental and spiritual recovery, instead of suffering through withdrawal symptoms.